the-real-i9/i9lyfe-server/README.md

 [![Test i9lyfe](https://github.com/the-real-i9/i9lyfe-server/actions/workflows/test.yml/badge.svg)](https://github.com/the-real-i9/i9lyfe-server/actions/workflows/test.yml)

-Build your Social Network Application
+A Social Media API Server

 ## Intro

-i9lyfe-server is an API server for a Social Network Application, built with Node.js.
-It supports major social network application features that can be used to implement a mordern social network application.
+i9lyfe-server is an API server for Social Media Application, built with Node.js and Neo4j.
+It supports major social media application features that can be used to implement a mordern social media application frontend.

-### Who is this project for?
+### Target Audience

+#### Frontend Developers

-If you're a frontend developer looking to build a Social Network Application, not just to have it static, but to also make it function.
+If you're a frontend developer looking to build a Social Media Application, not just to have it static UI, but to also make it function.

-The goal of this API server is to support as many Social Network features as possible.

-The API documentation provides a detailed usage guide.
-It doesn't follow the Open API specification, rather it follows Google's API documentation style sturcured in a simple markdown table, which I consider easier to work with.
+The API documentation provides a detailed usage guide, following the OpenAPI specification.

+#### HRMs, Startup Founders, Project Teams, Hiring Managers etc

+If you're in need of a passionate, highly-skilled, expert-level backend engineer/developer.
+The codebase is easily accessible, as it follows a `(Routes)-->(Controllers)-->(Services)-->((Services) | (Model))` pattern.

 ### Open to suggestions

-If you need a feature this API server does not currently support, feel free to suggest them, and it will be added as soon as possible.
+If you need a feature that this API server currently doesn't support, feel free to suggest them in the issues and it will be added as soon as possible.

 ## Technologies